Mole Day (October 23) Celebration!

 - Calculate in grams a mole of several substances and display them for comparison.

 - Compose poems, stories, or songs, and don’t forget the mole jokes.
 There is a lot of mole humor online; take a look.

 - Draw and illustrate a cartoon of a mole.

 - Create or buy a mole hand puppet or stuffed animal and make it your companion for the day.

 What a great way to call attention to your outstanding chemistry program, put a little glee into your students’ day, and reinforce the main theme that runs throughout your chemistry course.
-For more information on Mole Day, visit the National Mole Day Foundation’s Web site, www.moleday.org, where you will find, among many other things, “Moles of the Caribbean” is the theme for Mole Day 2010.
+For more information on Mole Day, visit the National Mole Day Foundation’s website, www.moleday.org.

 1Raymond E. Davis, H. Clark Metcalfe, John E. Williams, Joseph F. Castka, Seth Madej, Jim Metzner, & Jay A. Young, Holt Modern Chemistry (Holt, Rinehart & Winston, 2002), page 81.